TheInkedEngineer/theinkedengineer.com/articles/check-if-app-is-running-unit-tests-the-swift-way.md

 }
 ```

-I opted to check for *xctest* alone and not the whole key to future proof it, from any possibile changes to the key.
+I opted to check for *xctest* alone and not the whole key to future-proof it, from any possible changes to the key.

 So now the code looks like this: